Kinto/kinto/docs/community.rst

 Community
 #########

-You can check out Kinto on Github at https://github.com/Kinto/kinto/.
+You can check out Kinto on GitHub at https://github.com/Kinto/kinto/.

 .. _communication_channels: